Nearly K\"ahler Geometry and $(2,3,5)$-Distributions via Projective Holonomy: Algebraic preliminaries

 \subsection{Stable forms on vector spaces}

-In this section we review the notion of stability, a type of genericity, for alternating forms on real vector spaces, including some constructions using such forms specific to dimensions $6$ and $7$: A stable $3$-form on an (oriented) real vector space of dimension $6$ induces an $\varepsilon$-complex structure (as in \cite{H2} and as extended to the para-complex case in \cite{CLSSH}), and a stable $3$-form on a real vector space of dimension $7$ determines a nondegenerate symmetric bilinear form and orientation there \cite{B}.
-See Appendix \ref{appendix:stable-forms-via-bases} for explicit realizations of the relevant objects in bases.
+In this section we review the notion of stability, a type of genericity, for alternating forms on real vector spaces, including some constructions using such forms specific to dimensions $6$ and $7$: A stable $3$-form on an (oriented) real vector space of dimension $6$ induces an $\varepsilon$-complex structure (as in \cite{H2} and as extended to the para-complex case in \cite{CLSSH}), and a stable $3$-form on a real vector space of dimension $7$ determines a cross product there, and hence nondegenerate symmetric bilinear form and orientation \cite{B}.

-\begin{definition} On a real vector space $\bbW$, a $k$-form $\beta \in \Lambda^k \bbW^*$ is \textit{stable} (or \textit{generic} \cite{Agricola}, though we will reserve this term for the analogous notion on manifolds) iff the orbit $\GL(\bbW) . \beta$ is open in $\Lambda^k \bbW^*$, where $.$ is the action induced by the standard action on $\bbW$. \end{definition}
+\begin{definition} On a real vector space $\bbW$, a $k$-form $\beta \in \Lambda^k \bbW^*$ is \textit{stable} (or \textit{generic} \cite{Agricola}, though we will reserve this term for the analogous notion on manifolds) if and only if the orbit $\GL(\bbW) . \beta$ is open in $\Lambda^k \bbW^*$, where $.$ is the action induced by the standard action on $\bbW$. \end{definition}